TiX-measurements/tix-time-client/README.md

 In order to compile and run the tix time client, the following dependencies are required:
 * Java 8
 * Gradle 3.3
+* Java Packager Tool (only for generating native installer)

 ## Installing